-If you stare at a computer screen all day, have reached the plus-55-years-old stage of life and have had a cataract operation, it’s likely you have all the makings of a serious dry eye problem.
+If you’re over 55, stare at a computer screen all day, and have had a cataract operation, it’s likely you have all the makings of a serious dry eye problem.

 And you are not alone.

-New research on the dry eye front, however, is prompting more and more ophthalmologists and optometrists to recommend another treatment option: Increase the intake of omega-3 from fish and fish/cod liver oil.
+New research on chronic dry eyes, however, is prompting more and more ophthalmologists and optometrists to recommend another treatment option: Increase the intake of omega-3 from fish and fish/cod liver oil.

 Why would getting enough omega-3 be important for helping treat dry eye symptoms?
 Because at the heart of most dry eye problems, chronic inflammation is wreaking havoc.

-A long list of drugs, dry heat or air conditioning, long term contact lens wear, smoking, and diseases like Sjogren’s Syndrome all contribute to increasing the prevalence of dry eyes (2).
-However, the principal cause of dry eyes seems to be the dysfunction of the Meibomian gland, thanks to chronic inflammation (3).
+A long list of drugs, dry heat or air conditioning, longterm contact lens wear, smoking, and diseases like Sjogren’s Syndrome all contribute to the prevalence of dry eyes (2).
+However, the principal cause of dry eyes seems to be the dysfunction of the Meibomian gland, due to chronic inflammation (3).

 It is worth noting most patients with dry eyes have an overproduction of inflammation signals.
-In other words, the patient’s inflammation response is going into hyperdrive.
+In other words, the patient’s inflammation response is going in hyperdrive.

-But what do the omega-3 fatty acids have to do with the Meibomian glands?
+But what do omega-3 fatty acids have to do with the Meibomian glands?

 Besides exploring the theory behind how omega-3 works in the eye, researchers have also been studying the practical application of omega-3 supplementation on patients with dry eye symptoms.